 The last second of the Last Countdown ended on October 24, 2016, without Jesus coming back as expected.
 It was apparently what our enemies wanted, but for reasons that are more than they bargained for.
 Their supposed victory turned into a devastating defeat for them.
 Instead of closing our ministry like the critics wanted, our mission work is flourishing with new freshness and with great strength given personally by God the Father.

-Two new websites are emerging (this one and the official High Sabbath Adventist Movement website), and all of the sites, including the forum of the 144,000, are now hosted on “cloud” servers, referring to the cloud that we would have liked to meet each other in, as High Sabbath Adventists, if Jesus had already returned.
+A new website is emerging and all of the sites, including the forum of the 144,000, are now hosted on “cloud” servers, referring to the cloud that we would have liked to meet each other in, as High Sabbath Adventists, if Jesus had already returned.

 He wanted to come too, and was actually on His way to Earth until with the help of the last seven rations of the Holy Spirit, we realized during the Feast of Tabernacles (October 17-23, 2016) that a great sacrifice was needed for a complete defeat of the enemies of God in the battle of Armageddon.
 We were not to stand before God almost emptyhanded, with just a few—the first fruits of our movement.
 We realized that there was still a large group that could be found if—and only if—there were more TIME.